Creede, Colorado

 Discovery of Silver

-Creede had his sample out at $80 to the ton.
-He sent word to David Moffat, a major railroad investor, for financial backing to develop the mine.
-After Moffat was satisfied with the potential yield, he sent $1,000 to Creede and then began to raise what would become $70,000.
-Captain L.E.
-Campbell of the U.S. Army at Fort Logan and Sylvester T. Smith, the General Manager of the Denver and Rio Grande Railroad, became investors and formed the Holy Moses Mining Company.
+Creede had his sample assayed at $80 of silver per ton of ore.
+He quickly sent word to David Moffat, a prominent railroad investor, seeking financial backing to develop the mine.
+Once Moffat was convinced of the mine’s potential, he sent Creede an initial $1,000 and began raising what would ultimately total $70,000.
+Among the investors were Captain L.E.
+Campbell of the U.S. Army at Fort Logan and Sylvester T. Smith, General Manager of the Denver and Rio Grande Railroad.
+Together, they formed the Holy Moses Mining Company.

 Amethyst and Chance mines at Creede Colorado